Amdau1/sp24-cse110-lab4/expose/javascript/part2.md

 The == comparison ignors the type of the variable i.e 1 == '1' will return true
 The === comparison doesn't ignore the type of the variable i.e 1 === '1' will return false
 ## Question 17 ##
+The result that the code will output is [ 2, 4, 6 ].
+We get this result because the function modifyArray itterates through the given array and calles the doSomething function for each element in the array.
+And the doSomething function multiplies each element by 2.
+Hence thats how we got the resulting array, it is just the original array multiply by 2.